dicekeys/read-dicekey/README.md

 ```
 Install cmake from the installer downloadable from https://cmake.org/download/.

-**Important**: Visual studio will not be able to read the test images from the right
-directory if the preferences for the Google Test directory have been set within
-Visual Studio.
-You will need to clear that setting.
-Go t
-Test Adapter for Google Test -> Test Exectuion -> Working Directory
+**Important**: Visual Studio unfortunatly defaults to overriding the working directory for Google Test set by CMAKE.
+To fix this go to Visual Studio's debug menu or tool menu, choose the "options" item, and then go to the "Test Adapter For GoogleTest" tab.
-Clear the "Working Directory" Field.
+Clear the "Working Directory" field to an empty string

 ## Install